anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 Virtual compute resources (aka vCPUs) |Number of virtual compute resources (vCPUs) presented to the VM instance.
 Memory |Virtual compute instance memory in megabytes.
 Ephemeral/Local Disk |Specifies the size of an ephemeral data disk that exists only for the life of the instance.
 Default value is 0.<br />The ephemeral disk may be partitioned into boot (base image) and swap space disks.
-Management Interface |Specifies the bandwidth of mangemetn interface/s
+Management Interface |Specifies the bandwidth of management interface/s

 <p align="center"><b>Table 4-16:</b> Compute Flavour Geometry Specification.</p>